SBG Funding logo

 The company offers multiple financing products including SBA 7(a) loans (up to $10M, 6 months to 7 years), Equipment Financing (1-10 year terms, up to 100% equipment value), Bridge Capital/lines of credit (up to $750K, 6-24 month terms), Small Business Term Loans, Small Business Lines of Credit, Invoice Financing, and HELOC products.
 They market industry-specific solutions for construction, restaurants, healthcare, HVAC, manufacturing, trucking, automotive services, beauty, wellness, retail, and veterinary practices.

-SBG Funding distinguishes itself through promised same-day funding upon approval, decisions within 24 hours, no prepayment penalties across products, and rates stated as low as 1.75%/month.
+SBG Funding distinguishes itself through promised provider-stated funding timing upon approval, decisions within 24 hours, no prepayment penalties across products, and rates stated as low as 1.75%/month.
 They emphasize mobile-friendly application processes and claim applicants can complete applications without impacting credit scores.
 The company provides a funding calculator and maintains a customer login portal, suggesting an established customer base.

 While the website presents attractive terms and customer testimonials, the company's actual underwriting standards, approval rates, and whether advertised rates are achievable by typical applicants remain unclear from available information.
 The stated rates (1.75%/month = 21%+ APR) are relatively high compared to traditional bank small business loans, though competitive within the alternative lending space.
 Limited transparency exists regarding fees, eligibility requirements, or the percentage of applicants receiving best-advertised rates.